bloq/cloud-sdk/auth/README.md

 #### client.accessToken()

-This methods returns a promise that resolves in a new created access token using the provided refresh token.
+This methods returns a promise that resolves in a new created access token using the provided client id and secret.
 The access token is required to interact with cloud services.
 It usually travels in an Authorization header value.